Robert Dulmers

-Robert Dulmers (born 12 June 1965, Vienna) is a Dutch writer and journalist.
+Robert Dulmers (born 12 June 1965 in Vienna) is a Dutch writer and journalist.
 Dulmers is known for his years of reporting from the former Yugoslavia during the Yugoslav Wars, during which he was arrested and interrogated.
 He has written several books, one based on his experiences in the former Yugoslavia and another, on Pope John Paul II's succession, based on years he spent studying for the priesthood in Rome.
 Dulmers mostly works freelance and has built a reputation as a single-minded and somewhat eccentric writer, difficult to work with but highly praised by his colleagues.